With Argus Eyes: Assessing Retrieval Gaps via Uncertainty Scoring to Detect and Remedy Retrieval Blind Spots: Additional Details for Assessing Retriever Blind Spots

 \subsection{Entity Sampling and Filtering}

 \textbf{Wikidata sampling.} We begin from a large random sample of Wikidata items and retain those that are linkable to an English Wikipedia page.
-We denote the filtered set of retained entities by $X$.
+We denote the filtered set of retained entities by $X$ in the following paragraphs.

 \textbf{Wikipedia linkage and basic validity checks.} For each candidate entity, we require: (i) a resolvable English Wikipedia page, (ii) a non-empty first paragraph that can be parsed as text, and (iii) a valid surface form (Wikidata label) that can be matched in the paragraph after light normalization.
 If the valid surface does not appear in the Wikipedia first paragraph, we attach it to the beginning of the Wikipedia first paragraph.
 We discard malformed entries (e.g., missing pages, empty/very short paragraphs, pages that fail parsing).